Swilder-M/cloud-docs/en_US/connect_to_deployments/esp32.md

 const int mqtt_port = 1883;
 ```

-### Open a serial connection to output the results of the program and connect to the Wi-Fi network.
+3. Open a serial connection for outputting the results of the program and connecting to the Wi-Fi network.

 ```c
 // Set software serial baud to 115200;